You found a match (online) and now you have a meet up. Here's where to take 'em.

 2707 E. Broadway Blvd.

 From the outside, Rocco’s seems like just a homey Chicago joint.
-The deep dish pizza and wings are the main draw, but even the littlest items such as the Caesar salad and cookies are crafted with care.
+The deep dish pizza and wings are the main draw but even the littlest items such as the Caesar Salad and Sugar Cookies are crafted with care.

 For more information, visit roccoslittlechicago.com.

 Union Public House

 A late lunch & drinks @uniontucson before our trip to @amsterdam tomorrow!
 We were so excited to try the new #gameofthrones scotch collection!
 The #oban & #templeton were perfect compliments to our #streetcorn!!! ? #unionpublichouse #tucson #foodie #got #scotch #whiskey #scotchwhisky #tucsonfoodie #delicious #photooftheday #foodporn #love #passport #amsterdam #winteriscoming #streetcorn #samonvee #mywhole #salad #instagood #instafamous #instagramers